pwalsh/openbudgets/docs/guide/index.rst

 ~~~~~~~~~~~~

 A key feature of Open Budget is that everything can be localized and internationalized - including model data.

+Our custom code for localization and internationalization is located in the "international" app - this app may evolve into a pluggable app in the future.

 For localization of files in the project, we of course use Django's built in localization features.